 Throughout my growing up years I identified as a Christian.
-While I was far from perfect (obviously), I lived the life of a “good girl.”
+While I was far from perfect, I lived the life of a “good girl.”
 Christianity was, in many ways, my life.

 Fast forward to my 20’s…I went to BIOLA (the Bible Institute of Los Angeles) to pursue the idea of missionary work.
-And I met a wonderful godly man while I was at it.
+While there I met my husband and we married right out of college.

 Soon into marriage, opportunities opened up for Luke to do pastoral ministry.
 Thus began our many years of ministry together.
 Except one major thing was not quite right.
 I was not a genuine Christian.
 I certainly thought I was, and so did everyone else.

 I had never doubted the truthfulness of the Bible.
 I had no doubt that Jesus came to die for sinners.
 But the problem was, I didn’t think I was that bad of a sinner.
-I resonated with the Pharisee in Luke 18:9-14 — I thought I wasn’t as bad as most people.
 In fact, deep down I figured I was good enough to be on decent terms with God.

 Everything changed during a Good Friday service in 2007.
 We were invited to write our sins down on a small piece of paper before nailing them to a cross.
 As the pen met the paper, my eyes were opened.
 The depths of my sin and the reality of my separation from God became evident.
 For the first time, I truly understood that I, Heather Pace, needed the payment that Jesus took care of on that cross.
 After years of looking like a Christian, talking like a Christian, and doing ministry as a pastor’s wife, I finally was able to turn from my sin in genuine repentance and faith.
 I finally was a Christian.